susan-roehampton/OS-Coursework/week1.md

 - Windows PowerShell for SSH access.
 - A web browser for GitHub Pages documentation.
-- Monitoring and analysis tools directly on the host.
+- Monitoring and outline tools directly on the host.

-This approach reflects real-world industry practice where administrators often manage Linux servers remotely from Windows machines.
+This approach visualize real-world industry practice where administrators often manage Linux servers remotely from Windows machines.

 ---